…by Jonas E. Alexis

 Sara Roy, Hamas and Civil Society in Gaza: Engaging the Islamist Social Sector (Princeton: Princeton University Press, 2013).

-Posted by Jonas E. Alexis on April 5, 2017, With 3787 Reads Filed under Investigations.
+Posted by Jonas E. Alexis on April 5, 2017, With 3839 Reads Filed under Investigations.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.